Was Leipzig sensation Angelino the answer to Man City's left-back woes all along? | Goal.com

 Was Leipzig sensation Angelino the answer to Man City's left-back woes all along?

-On Tuesday evening, Pep Guardiola will take his Manchester City side to Marseille as the Champions League group stages continue.
+On Tuesday evening, Pep Guardiola will take his Manchester City side to Marseille as the Champions League group stage continues.

 Guardiola has put together one of the best squads in Europe at the Etihad Stadium, and yet there are positions within his team that many believe could still and maybe should already have been strengthened.